DaintyJet/VChat_Heap_Defense/README.md

     memcpy(allocations[5], evilString, sizeof(evilString));
     ```
     * We first create the string we will overflow the heap chunk with.
-    * We then copy that into the heap chunk at `allocations[5]` which should be adjacent to the `v1` functionpointer array which was allocated into the chunk that was made available when `allocations[6]` we freed.
+    * We then copy that into the heap chunk at `allocations[5]` which should be adjacent to the `v1` function pointer array which was allocated into the chunk that was made available when `allocations[6]` we freed.
 8. Compile the Project.
 You can use one of the options in *Build* dropdown as shown below or the `Ctl + B` keybind.

     <img src="Images/SA2.png">